reannagregory/divergent-immunity-h5-h7-h9/src/README.md

 In particular, the LOWESS curves, correlation matrices, and descriptive serosurvey figures (boxplots, proportion of neutralising samples).
 The outputs from these scripts can be found as `.pdf` files in the repository `outputs/` folder.

-We are not permitted to publish the sample metadata, so source code will not run unless interested parties were to request metadata access from the SNBTS governance board.
+We are not permitted to publish the sample metadata, so source code will not run unless interested parties request metadata access from the SNBTS governance board.